 The Kentucky State Police has jurisdiction throughout the Commonwealth of Kentucky.
 Personnel and equipment may be utilized in responses outside the borders of the Commonwealth on a case-by-case basis.

 The KSP HDU maintains a high-tempo response capability.
-In the past two years, the HDU responded to 172 incidents that resulted in the recovery of 5,180 pounds of deteriorated and extremely hazardous dynamite; 7,881 blasting caps; 558 pounds of other explosive material; 3,000 pounds of illegal fireworks; and 79 pieces of military ordinance, including hand grenades and artillery shells.
+In the past, the HDU responded to 172 incidents that resulted in the recovery of 5,180 pounds of deteriorated and extremely hazardous dynamite; 7,881 blasting caps; 558 pounds of other explosive material; 3,000 pounds of illegal fireworks; and 79 pieces of military ordnance, including hand grenades and artillery shells.

 Emerging threat doctrine has mandated that Chemical, Biological, Radiological, Nuclear and Explosive (CBRNE) equipment and response became a primary focus in FY 2009 and following years.

 Interoperability training with other units of the Kentucky Explosives Incident Response Task Force (KEIRTF) has been recognized at the highest levels of the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATFE) and the Federal Bureau of Investigation (FBI).

 Recognizing the emergence of vehicle-borne improvised explosive devices (VBIEDs) and persona-borne improvised explosive devices (PBIEDs), as well as Radiation Dispersal Devices (RDDs), task force members have trained with and tested new ways to defeat these threats.
 Partnering units of the KEIRTF not only have trained together, but have also responded to and rendered safe numerous improvised explosive devices (IEDs) as a task force.